When I landed my first remote job, I had no idea what I was doing. I just knew that I wanted to mix work with travel.

 Screenhero is a screen sharing and voice chat application that I’ve used in the past for remote pairing.
 You and your pair won’t be able to both focus different windows at the same time, but this isn’t a deal breaker.

 When it comes to remote pairing, I think the power of Slack lies in real-time communication.
-Sure you can ask a question when you need to, but you can also configure Slack to start Hangouts or Skype calls without ever leaving the single page app.
+Sure you can ask a question when you need to, but you can also configure Slack to start Hangouts, or Skype calls without ever leaving the single page app.

-I can't tell you how many times I get stuck on a problem that I solved months ago.
+I can’t tell you how many times I get stuck on a problem that I solved months ago.
 And do I remember the solution?
 Of course not.
-Luckily Slack allow you to search for keywords and phrases, which can help reduce debugging time.
+Luckily Slack allows you to search for keywords and phrases, which can help reduce debugging time.

 Dotfiles are something you should be using even if you aren’t a remote worker.
 They are a set of configurations that allow you to automate your development process with a set of shortcuts.
 They are hidden files on your system that you can push up to GitHub, and pull down on any machine you’re working on.

 This makes setting up a new dev environment less painful.
-It also means that the more you pair on a machine with a set of dotfiles on it, the more quicker your pairing sessions get.
-You slowly get to know the machine your pair has created, and it doesn't change.
+It also means that the more you pair on a machine with a set of dotfiles on it, the quicker your pairing sessions get.
+You slowly get to know the machine your pair has created, and it doesn’t change.